 How to backup Kubernetes

 The two reasons for backing up Kubernetes gives us (at least) two different backup strategies.
-One for etcd and relevant certificates in order to restore the master, and one for the applications running in the cluster.
+One for etcd and relevant certificates in order to restore the control plane, and one for the applications running in the cluster.
 It’s time to take a look at how it can be done!

 As mentioned previously, we need to backup etcd.
 In addition to that, we need the certificates and optionally the kubeadm configuration file for easily restoring the master.
 If you set up your cluster using kubeadm (with no special configuration) you can do it similar to this:

-Note that the contents of the backup folder should then be stored somewhere safe, where it can survive if the master is completely destroyed.
+Note that the contents of the backup folder should then be stored somewhere safe, where it can survive if the control plane is completely destroyed.
 You perhaps want to use e.g. AWS S3 (or similar) for this.

 etcd snapshot explanation